School Day Activities

 - many more experiential opportunities.

-We do not expect schools to implement every activity or event we offer, although we recommend they do so.
 We do not demand that students get involved in every program or online experience we offer.
-Students can participate in the various parts and parcels of our five-year plan as their time and interest allows.
+Students can participate in the various parts of our five-year plan as their time and interest allows.
 We make sure they understand that every one of our experiences will add to their knowledge base and help them succeed no matter their career choices, but there are no requirements.
 We do not take attendance.
 We do not give grades.
 We simply offer opportunities to learn.
 We schedule and position activities so they are as easy for students to access as possible.

 If, for example, a student has participated in his or her parents’ business for the last five years, he or she will most likely be able to secure and succeed in an internship without our training.
 But for the most part, students need a lot of basic information before they know how to approach, and then successfully produce a project or product for, a business person.